kareman/SwiftShell/README.md

 Add this to your Cartfile:

 ```
-github "kareman/SwiftShell" "SwiftShell2"
+github "kareman/SwiftShell"
 ```

 Then run `carthage update` and add the resulting framework to the "Embedded Binaries" section of the application.
 See [Carthage's README][carthage-installation] for instructions.

 [carthage-installation]: https://github.com/Carthage/Carthage#adding-frameworks-to-an-application

-#### Commandline application
+#### Xcode Commandline application

-Sadly it is not possible to include a framework in a commandline application.
+Sadly it is not possible to include a framework in an Xcode commandline application.
 But you can import one.
 Set the build settings FRAMEWORK_SEARCH_PATHS and LD_RUNPATH_SEARCH_PATHS to include a folder containing the SwiftShell framework.
 Or if you want the command line application to be self-contained you can include all the source files from SwiftShell in the command line target itself, and add `"#import "NSTask+NSTask_Errors.h"` to the bridging header.

 ## License